ACTÚE CON CONFIANZA. INSISTA.

 USTED ES UN MIEMBRO IMPORTANTE DE SU EQUIPO DE ATENCIÓN MÉDICA

-• If you do not understand something, you have the right to ask your doctor and keep asking until they are clear.
-Use the teach-back method to make sure you understand — repeat what your doctor said back to them in your own words.
+• Use the teach-back method: If you do not understand something, you have the right to ask your doctor and keep asking until they are clear.
+Repeat what your doctor said back to them in your own words, to make sure you understand.

-• You have the right to get a second opinion or take time to think about any treatment your doctor is recommending and talk to your family about it .
+• Second opinions are valid and encouraged: You have the right to get a second opinion or take time to think about any treatments your doctor is recommending and to talk to your family about it.

 Trabajando juntos